SKing7/react-native-redux-example/README.md

 [MIT](http://opensource.org/licenses/MIT)

-Brought to you by Big Human
+Brought to you by Jarret Moses